 Before data collection begins, please submit a Summary of Course-based Research along with copies of the students’ Applications for Research Ethics Approval to the Georgian College Research Ethics Board.
 Within two weeks of completion of the research projects or the course, please submit a fully completed Summary of Course-based Research or copies of the students’ Georgian College Research Ethics Board Final Report forms.

-I am a student taking a course at Georgian College which has a research project.
+I am a student taking a course at Georgian College that has a research project.
 What process do I follow?

-If your research is for a course in which the instructor has approval from REB for course-based ethics review, submit your Application for Research Ethics Approval to your instructor.
-You may contact the Research Ethics Board if you are not sure whether or not your instructor has course-based ethics approval.
+If your research is for a course in which the instructor has approval from GCREB for course-based ethics review, submit your Application for Research Ethics Approval to your instructor.

 I am a researcher who wants to do research at Georgian College.
 What process do I follow?